American Woman Suffrage Association: Comparison to NWSA

 The author of a study of African American women in the suffrage movement lists nine who participated in the AWSA during the 1870s and six who participated in the NWSA.
 Elizabeth Cady Stanton and additional NWSA members employed racism in order to distinguish female suffrage from black male suffrage.
 In contrast, Lucy Stone and AWSA members countenanced the absence of a female suffrage clause in the Fifteenth Amendment, while arguing that suffrage for women would be more beneficial to the country than suffrage for black men.

 Policy victories

 Several modest but significant gains for women suffrage occurred during the twenty-year period of AWSA activity.
 Women in two Western states, Wyoming and Utah, won the right to vote.
+The AWSA used their state to state campaigning tactic across these western states in order to gain support for woman's suffrage.
+This allowed the campaign to gain traction on more local and state levels, but not on a national level.
 An average of 4.4 states per year considered, but did not adopt woman suffrage.
 Eight additional states also considered referendums on the issue; none, however, were successful.